afcarl/PMW3901_SoftSPI/README.md

 Look at the [flow](examples/flow/flow.ino) example for basic usage.

-You can create a sensor by using the MISO, MOSI and SCK values in the constructor template and passing the chip select pin number as an argument:
+You can create a sensor by using the MISO, MOSI and SCK values in the constructor template and passing the Chip Select pin number as an argument:

 ``` C++
 // Using digital pin 5 for MISO, 8 for MOSI, 9 for SCK, 10 for chip select